7Rocky/IoT_Microservices/README.md

 ## 8. Deploy your own Docker images on Kubernetes

 Take a look at the YAML files and note that there is a property called `image: 7rocky/<name-of-the-image>`.
-You will need to change `7rocky` for your username, and put the name of the Docker image you want to deploy (the image must be uploaded to [DockerHub](https://hub.docker.com)).
+You will need to change `7rocky` for your username, and put the name of the Docker image you want to deploy (the image must be uploaded to [Docker Hub](https://hub.docker.com)).

 There are some microservices that need the Arduino IP address.
 For that, Kubernetes offers the possibility to configure environment variables.
 For example: